swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 [SE-0436] kept the `indices` property of unsafe buffer pointer types limited to cases where `Element` is copyable.
 This proposal generalizes `indices` to be also available on buffer pointers of noncopyable elements.
 (In the time since the original proposal, [SE-0447] has introduced a `Span` type that ships with an unconditional `indices` property, and [SE-0453] followed suit by introducing `Vector` with the same property.
 It makes sense to also provide this interface on buffer pointers, for consistency.) `indices` is useful for iterating through these collection types, especially until we ship a new iteration model that supports noncopyable/nonescapable containers.

 Finally, [SE-0436] neglected to generalize any of the buffer pointer operations that [SE-0370] introduced on the standard `Slice` type.
-In this proposal, we correct this omission by generalizing the handful of operations that can support noncopyable result elements: `moveInitializeMemory(as:fromContentsOf:)`, `bindMemory(to:)`, `withMemoryRebound(to:_:)` and `assumingMemoryBound(to:)`. `Slice` itself continues to require its `Element` to be copyable (at least for now), preventing the generalization of other operations.
+In this proposal, we correct this omission by generalizing the handful of operations that can support noncopyable result elements: `moveInitializeMemory(as:fromContentsOf:)`, `bindMemory(to:)`, `withMemoryRebound(to:_:)`, and `assumingMemoryBound(to:)`. `Slice` itself continues to require its `Element` to be copyable (at least for now), preventing the generalization of other operations.

 ## Detailed Design

 ### `protocol ExpressibleByNilLiteral`

-In order to generalize `Optional`, we need the `ExpressibleByNilLiteral` protocol to support nonescapable conforming types.
+In order to generalize `Optional`, we need the `ExpressibleByNilLiteral` protocol to support non-escapable conforming types.
 By definition, the `nil` form needs to behave like a regular, escapable value; accordingly, the required initializer needs to establish "immortal" or "static" lifetime semantics on the resulting instance.

 We expect a future proposal to define a stable syntax for expressing such lifetime dependency constraints.
 In lieu of that, this proposal is using a non-normative substitute: the hypothetical `@_immortalResult` attribute.